Hospitality, Friendship, Encouragement

 Well, our family night ended up being just the four of us.
 My mom didn't feel well, Lindsay and Joseph didn't come, and Nate and Kay and girls didn't make it either, since she'd taken all four girls to a homeschool event and was really tired (so were the girls).

 Never the less, we ate pizza and played a game.
-We learned Skyjo at Emma's house last weekend, and had fun so I bought it on Amazon and it came in just a few days.
+We learned Skyjo at E's house last weekend, and had fun so I bought it on Amazon and it came in just a few days.
 Sarah says it is a lot like a card game called 'golf' except in this game you use 12 cards each.

 Saturday found Watson sleeping on the couch most of the day.
 He always sleeps cozy.